 Railroad crews managed to get power to the train after the derailment and were able to take the train back to Skagway with the passengers aboard.

 Finlayson told KTUU News that safety remained the railroad company’s number one priority.
-“Although we have not yet identified the specific cause of causes of this incident, a thorough investigation has been undertaken, and all reasonable efforts will be made to ensure that safe operations remain the overriding focus of our workforce and management team,” the railroad’s president said in a statement regarding the train derailment.
+“Although we have not yet identified the specific cause of this incident, a thorough investigation has been undertaken, and all reasonable efforts will be made to ensure that safe operations remain the overriding focus of our workforce and management team,” the railroad’s president said in a statement regarding the train derailment.

 The derailment was reported to the National Transportation Safety Board, but district chief Clint Johnson says that a full investigation of the derailment probably will not be conducted.